Colic and chocolate - top tips for new parents.

 I honestly thought we would never have another pleasant evening again - 6pm almost on the dot it would start, until about midnight.
 My top tip here if you even suspect colic would be speak as soon as possible to your GP, midwife, or health visitor who will know the latest tricks and maybe pop in and see your pharmacist and ask what products they might recommend.

-• Try soothing baby with a gentle rocking by walking round the house while holding them.
+• Try soothing baby with a gentle rocking motion by walking round the house while holding them.
 You could also try taking them out for a ride in the car as the vibration, noise, movement and change of scenery can be soothing.

 • Give your little one a gentle massage on their stomach.